-Overcome difficulties down the line by immediately sharing with new employees information that reflects your values, culture, and customer service.
+Overcome difficulties down the line by immediately sharing with new employees information that reflects your values, culture and customer service.
 Ensure that all staff understand the role they play in providing a safe, efficient, clean gym.
-Also make it a goal to increase staff learning opportunities, trainings, and education so that they occur on a regular basis and can assist with the improvement of your ongoing culture.2
+Also make it a goal to increase staff learning opportunities, training and education so that they occur on a regular basis and can assist with the improvement of your ongoing culture.2

 Prepare for Member Questions

 In addition to building upon your staff’s understanding and implementation of your core values, ensure that your staff are up to date on the technology that exists in your facility.
-In this day and age, exercisers expect all staff to be knowledgeable and well-trained to help with any technological issues ranging from cardio consoles to Wi-Fi connectivity to how to use your latest equipment, or anything and everything else in between.3
+In this day and age, exercisers expect all staff to be knowledgeable and well trained to help with any technological issues ranging from cardio consoles to Wi-Fi connectivity to how to use your latest equipment, or anything and everything else in between.3

 Support Your Trainers – They’ll Support Your Business

 If you want your trainers to have the best impact on your members, it’s important to have relevant equipment and dedicated space for group and personal training.
-Offer multiple types of training opportunities: individual training, small groups, larger groups, and training sessions of varying lengths.
+Offer multiple types of training opportunities: individual training, small groups, larger groups and training sessions of varying lengths.

 Consider offering free group personal training sessions for current members, led by personal trainers.
-This is a great way to let your members get to know your staff and experience the benefits of personal training – which could soon turn them into clients willing to pay for personal training service in no time.
+This is a great way to let your members get to know your staff and experience the benefits of personal training – which could turn them into clients willing to pay for personal training services in no time.